Disciples on a road trip

 Jesus, the exorcist

-- 9:37 The day after they came down the mountain, they found a huge crowd standing there waiting for Jesus.
+- 9:37 The day after, when they came down the mountain, they found a huge crowd standing there waiting for Jesus.

 - 9:38 Suddenly, from somewhere in the crowd a man screamed, “Teacher, I’m begging you.
 Have pity on my son.
 He’s my only child.